agro23/drcryptoid/README.md

 * Articles can be deleted (Admin level assumed)

+* Articles show upvotes and downvotes

+* Articles can have comments added

+* Article upvoting increments and decrements voting as needed

+* Create User model with privileges

+* Create user/admin login authorization

+* CRUD tasks, comments and voting are limited by user Level.

+==== OLD STUFF BELOW ====
 * 'Reader' Model created and functional

 * 'Reader' component created and functional